 This is where the true beauty of Clyde’s story lies: thinking of all those boys who came to Blue Ridge with “hardened hearts” but left with a commitment to Christ.
-The good they’ve done and positivity they’ve spread because of their experience on the Mountain.
+The good they’ve done and the positivity they’ve spread because of their experience on the Mountain.

 Micah’s story begins as a wide-eyed teenager from Houston, TX, coming to Blue Ridge for the first time as a delegate at the YMCA Youth Conference on National Affairs.
 Micah says he found a place where he belonged, inhabited by other young people who shared his passion for making a difference in the world.

 Micah fell in love with Blue Ridge, and continued to return for CONA, as the annual youth conference is known, each summer during his high school years.
-From the debate format of the experience, Micah honed his public speaking skills, found confidence to stand up for his values and learned about the responsibilities of being an engaged citizen.
+From the debate format of the experience, Micah honed his public speaking skills, found the confidence to stand up for his values, and learned about the responsibilities of being an engaged citizen.

-On a deeper level, through the life-long relationships Micah forged at CONA, he discovered the true meaning of friendship, trust and service to others.
+On a deeper level, through the life-long relationships Micah forged at CONA, he discovered the true meaning of friendship, trust, and service to others.
 He also came to understand how people from different backgrounds and with different beliefs could bridge that seeming divide through mutual respect.

 Living in a divisive age oftentimes marred by political screaming matches and a lack of civility, Micah sees Blue Ridge as a place where young people can change for the better the way we interact with each other and find unity in our shared values.